 The narrator doesn’t want anything to end their experience with their partner.

 cuckoo spit is not something that you would usually consider to be nice.
 For those of you unfamiliar with it, it’s basically a foamy substance used to protect certain insect larvae and it looks like somebody spat on some foliage!
-So to say that this no jewel could hold a candle to it seems absurd.
+So to say that no jewel could hold a candle to it seems absurd.
 That is until we move to the next line.

 Here we understand the previous line.
 The cuckoo spit is held so highly as it is close to the narrator’s loved one.
 Once again highlighting how time with them is the most valuable thing they could have.

 Once again the natural, unspoiled, version of the partner is heralded over the wealthy alternative.
 This time the light is used to make the point.

 The word now is a sentence on its own and this is the only example of a short sentence in the entire poem.
-This is used to highlight the importance of it.
-It is quite jarring and its use mid-line makes a reader stop.
+This is used to highlight its importance.
+It is quite jarring and its use of mid-line makes a reader stop.
 It gives it a profundity.
 All of these comparisons the narrator has been making are how they are feeling right now, at the moment.
 They do not concern themselves with dwelling on the past, or worrying about the future they are solely focused on the present, the now.
 What follows cements the entire point of the poem that time is the enemy of love: “Time hates love, wants love poor”.

 but love spins gold, gold, gold from straw.